Taki Tsan: 1999: Rima gia Hrima

 He continued with Rima gia Hrima (English: Rhyme for Money), his solo debut, which was well received.
 This album's style was very different from his previous ZN albums' raw style and had a more personal feeling.
 It is considered to be one of the best Greek hip-hop albums.

 2000: Projects that were never released

 In 2000, ZN started recording "Kata.R.Ypo", a duet album by Ypochthonios and Katachthonios, but never released it.
 In 2001, they were about to release Harmanis' debut solo, Sisihaha, but that project never made it either for unknown reasons.
 So, having collected several unreleased songs, they released a compilation album named Thammena Ksechasmena which contained songs from "Kata.R.Ypo", a song that did not fit into Rima gia Chrima, the first track that was recorded for Megalos Iroas, Midenistis' first solo album, and some alternate editions of old songs from "O Protos Tomos".

-As for a second ZN release, many fans wanted to see a new release from their favorite group, but as it seems that can't happen because every member has its own projects and want to do different things in music.
-The highly anticipated album is called O Deuteros Tomos and will be the sequel of O Protos Tomos.